relaybox/relaybox-client-js/README.md

 });
 ```

-In the code above, we subscribed to the "message" event and provided a callback function to handle the data.
+In the lines above, we subscribed to the "message" event and provided a callback function to handle the data.
 In our case, we will simply log the data in the console.

 ## Publishing an Event

-Ok, the final piece of the puzzle!
-It's time to publish an event.
-We'll need to provide an event name and some data to transmit.
+To publish an event, provide an event name and some data to transmit.
 Since we're already subscribed, let's publish a "message" event...

 ```typescript
 const response = await myFirstRoom.publish('message', { name: 'Bob' });